Catalonia pushes ahead with referendum plans despite court move

 The president of the wealthy north-east region, Artur Mas, appointed a seven-strong committee to oversee the ballot on Thursday evening, the local government said in a statement.

-Prime Minister Mariano Rajoy's People's Party will appeal the creation of the commission, the head of its Catalan division said.
-"Mas has lost his sense of responsibility, his sense of state and his common sense," said Alicia Sanchez-Camacho.

-Catalonia, with a population of 7.5 million people, its own language and accounting for a fifth of Spain's economy, has long sought independence and was buoyed by the close result of last month's referendum in Scotland.
+Catalonia has a population of 7.5 million people, is centred on Barcelona and has its own language.
+Accounting for a fifth of Spain's economy, it has long sought independence and was buoyed by the close result of last month's referendum in Scotland.

 Madrid, worried that a vote would tear the country apart just as it is slowly emerging from a ferocious economic downturn, argues that any ballot on secession would be against Spain's 1979 constitution.